Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Discussion

 \section{Discussion}

-In this work, we introduced a general-purpose CheNN architecture termed Neural CRNs, designed to be scalable and efficient in synthetic biomolecular chemistries.
-In contrast to prior CheNN implementations, Neural CRNs operate as an analog system, enabling neural computations to be accessed through concentration readouts at arbitrary, preselected time points.
-This analog formulation---aligned with the intrinsic analog nature of chemical kinetics---provides a key advantage over prior implementations and supports further design optimizations and circuit reductions that significantly improve the framework's practicality.
+In this work, we introduced a general-purpose chemical neural network (CheNN) architecture, termed Neural CRNs, designed to be scalable and efficient in synthetic biomolecular chemistries.
+The merits of this framework are primarily due to its use of CRN concentration dynamics to represent neural computations.
+This analog formulation--aligned with the intrinsic analog nature of chemical kinetics--provides a key advantage over prior implementations and supports further design optimizations.

-The hidden state dynamics function $f_\theta$ is an important design parameter in the circuit construction as it determines the circuit dynamics in both feedforward and feedback phases.
-Therefore, its choice should be appropriately selected to reflect the complexity of the task at hand.
-Additionally, care should be taken so that its dynamics don't diverge during the circuit's runtime.
-While a rigorous framework for choosing $f_\theta$ doesn't exist yet, Anderson \textit{et al.}\cite{anderson2021reaction} presented the beginnings of one aimed at choosing an ODE system, which at steady-state approximates a hidden layer transformation in neural networks.
-In this work, we follow the guidelines provided in this work while selecting an $f_\theta$ function, to ensure smooth convergence during the feedforward phase and smooth gradients during the feedback phase.
-Finally, for the circuit to be practical, the selected $f_\theta$ is should be a lower order polynomial.
-In this work, we showed the possibility of constructing both nonlinear regression and classification tasks using second order polynomials as $f_\theta$, i.e., requiring only bimolecular reactions, a significant improvement over prior approaches requiring trimolecular reactions for constructing \mrm{ReLU}-\cite{anderson2021reaction} and \mrm{Tanh}-activated\cite{Arredondo2022-qj} three-layer neural networks.
-This advancement stems from the analog nature of our framework, which allows for operating its CRNs in a pre-convergence regime, relaxing the circuit dynamics to effect an arbitrary nonlinearity rather than a predefined activation function at convergence.
+The hidden state dynamics function $f_\theta$ is an important design parameter in circuit construction, as it determines the circuit dynamics in both the feed-forward and feedback phases.
+It should therefore be carefully selected to reflect the complexity of the task at hand.
+Furthermore, care should be taken to ensure that its dynamics do not diverge within the circuit's runtime.
+Although a rigorous framework for selecting an $f_\theta$ does not yet exist, Anderson \textit{ et al.}\cite{anderson2021reaction} laid down a mathematical framework listing a set of properties that an $f_\theta$ must satisfy.
+We incorporate these principles into our $f_\theta$ design.
+Finally, for the circuit to be practical, the selected $f_\theta$ should be a lower-order polynomial so that all reactions will be bimolecular or of lower molecularity.
+In this work, we demonstrated the construction of nonlinear regression and classification models using bimolecular and unimolecular reactions, a significant improvement over prior approaches, which required trimolecular reactions for constructing \mrm{ReLU}-\cite{anderson2021reaction} and \mrm{Tanh}-activated\cite{Arredondo2022-qj} CheNNs.